EsmailEmami/Reshop/README.md

 # Wellcome to Reshop
-This Project is a full-stack Web Marketing application of Asp.Net Core 5.0.
+This Project is a full-stack Digital Marketing Web application of Asp.Net Core 5.0.
 It is based clean-architecture

 # Techical Stack
 - Asp.Core 5.0 Web Application